Acura RL: Reception

 In 2009, the new generation of the Acura TL was released.
-The TL's high performance trim features essentially the same engine (but slightly more horsepower, so Acura advertised the TL as its most powerful car), the SH-AWD system, similar dimensions, and many of the RL's other key features for only $44,900 CAD, causing some to question whether it rendered the costlier RL superfluous in Acura's own showrooms.
-An auto journalist remarked of the RL's successor, the Acura RLX, saying "Making the RLX bigger fixes nothing.
-The RL's problem, and now the RLX's, is that the car looks and feels like an exalted, compulsively over-equipped Honda Accord".
+The TL's SH-AWD trim level with the Technology package used the same engine, the SH-AWD system, similar dimensions, an upgraded infotainment system and many of the RL's other key features for only $44,900 CAD, rendering the costlier and aging RL superfluous in Acura's own showrooms.

+The damage from Honda Japan's alleged hubris was done, perhaps giving the RL an unfavorable image that could not be removed, even though Honda Canada reduced the RL's price as well as releasing a decontented trim to make the vehicle more competitive.

+Although other Japanese manufacturers have had limited success in the mid-luxury market which has been dominated by German manufacturers, the Lexus GS and Infiniti M still sold considerably better than the Acura RL.
+Late in its production lifespan the RL also faced competition from the Hyundai Genesis, which was similarly refined while also featuring rear wheel drive and an optional V8 engine at a very competitive price.

+The RL is appealing as a used luxury car, as it offers many luxury features at a lower-than-expected price and is expected to be more reliable than an equivalent European car.
+However, its low popularity means that RL-specific components could be hard to source and repair costs can be more expensive.

 Safety

-In October 2010, the Acura RL was named by Consumer Reports as the most reliable new car among luxury sedans, one of five Honda models so honored in their respective categories.
-The others were the front-wheel-drive version of the Acura TL among upscale sedans, the Honda CR-V small SUV, the Acura RDX small upscale SUV, and the Honda Ridgeline compact pickup truck.

 From 2005 to 2008, Acura RL has been ranked #1 and has achieved the best car safety score (46.4) in Informed for LIFE's "2003–2009 Vehicle risk index SCOREs".
 For both the 2009 and 2010 model years, the Acura RL received a five-star crash safety ratings from the National Highway Traffic Safety Administration (NHTSA).

-For the 2009 model year, the Acura RL received a Top Safety Pick designation from the Insurance Institute for Highway Safety (IIHS) earning a "Good" — the highest score possible — on frontal offset, side impact and rear crash protection tests.
-The "Good" scores continued for all tests conducted on the 2010 model.
-When a roof strength (rollover) evaluation was added to the battery of tests, the RL was rated only "Marginal" in this category, causing it to lose the Top Safety Pick award.
+For the 2009 model year, the Acura RL received a Top Safety Pick designation from the Insurance Institute for Highway Safety (IIHS) earning a "Good" rating on frontal offset, side impact and rear crash protection tests.
+When a roof strength (rollover) evaluation was added to the battery of tests in 2010, the RL was rated only "Marginal" in this category, causing it to lose the Top Safety Pick award.